velexi-research/VLXI-Cookiecutter-DVC-Dataset/template-docs/README-DVC-Dataset-Repository.md

 4. Initialize the dataset repository.

-    * Copy `template-docs/examples/config.yaml.example` to the top-level
-      directory and rename it to `config.yaml`.
+    * Copy `template-docs/examples/config.yaml.example` to the root directory of the dataset repository and rename it to `config.yaml`.

     * Set the parameters for the dataset repository in `config.yaml`.